 - Handing out items is a roleplaying choice and should be based on petty grudges, romantic entanglements, and other in-character motivations irrespective of considerations of power.

-The Right Tool for the Job has a cool name and is a contender for the single most underwhelming power in 5e.
+The Right Tool for the Job has a cool name, but it’s a contender for the single most underwhelming power in 5e.
 Are you ready?
 It allows you to acquire a set of artisan’s tools so that you can use your tool proficiencies.

 The tools aren’t any better than the ones you could’ve bought for a trivial amount of gold, so it is useless if your equipment hasn’t been taken away.
 However, it only works if you have a different set of tools to hand, so it’s also useless if your equipment has been taken away.
 Also, creating the tool takes an hour.